evicoc/KB-Project/README.md

 4. Button

 If you look closely, you'll notice that two rows/columns are not connected to any pins on the Pro Micro.
 This is due to the limited number of available pins on the microcontroller.
 To address this issue, we can repurpose the two LED pins on the Pro Micro as additional input pins for the switch matrix.
-To do so, the SMD LED on the microcontroller needs to be desoldered.
+The SMD LEDs on the microcontroller need to be desoldered to use these pins

 ### Wiring Options
 1. Hand Soldering: The wiring is done by manually soldering wires to each component